 2.3.2 Minimizing Distortions in Texture Mapping.
 An important metric used to measure the quality of a texture map is the amount by which the 2D domain is distorted over the textured surface.
 Distortions include the stretching, compressing, or skewing of the 2D image.
-Pioneering work in non-distorted texture mapping include that of Bennis et al. in surface flattening [Bennis et al. 1991] and Maillot et al. in interactive texture mapping [Maillot et al. 1993].
-Another frequently referenced work is that of Floater in which he develops a method to compute the parametric coordinates for a surface point as the convex combination of neighboring points [Floater 1997].
+Pioneering work in non-distorted texture mapping includes that of Bennis et al. [1991] in surface flattening and Maillot et al. [1993] in interactive texture mapping.
+Another frequently referenced work is that of Floater, in which he develops a method to compute the parametric coordinates for a surface point as the convex combination of neighboring points [Floater 1997].
 This produces a barycentric mapping of the interior surface point such that the parameterization mimics chord length between the surface points, thereby minimizing distortion.
-In [Levy and Mallet 1998], Levy and Mallet obtain texture coordinates for a triangulated mesh by iteratively minimizing a distortion criteria that includes perpendicularity and constant spacing of the parametric curves defining the texture mapping.
-Haker et al. construct a conformal mapping that is angle preserving and changes distance and areas only by a scaling factor [Haker et al. 2000].
+Levy and Mallet [1998] obtain texture coordinates for a triangulated mesh by iteratively minimizing a distortion criteria that includes perpendicularity and constant spacing of the parametric curves defining the texture mapping.
+Haker et al. [2000] construct a conformal mapping that is angle preserving and changes distance and areas only by a scaling factor.
 They obtain the mapping through solving a PDE formulated as a system of linear equations.
-Additional work in texture mapping include constrained texture mapping [Levy 2001], creating texture atlases using conformal mapping [Levy et al. 2002], and parameterization of polygonal models [Sheffer and de Sturler 2001] that minimize distortion.
+Additional work in texture mapping includes constrained texture mapping [Levy 2001], creating texture atlases using conformal mapping [Levy et al. 2002], and parameterization of polygonal models [Sheffer and de Sturler 2001] that minimize distortion.

-In our work, we use a geometric texture stretch metric introduced by Sander et al..
-This metric measures the largest and smallest length obtained when mapping a unit length vector from the texture domain to the surface [Sander et al. 2001].
-They define two stretch norms - the worst-case and root-mean-square stretch.
+In our work, we use a geometric texture stretch metric introduced by Sander et al. [2001].
+This metric measures the largest and smallest length obtained when mapping a unit length vector from the texture domain to the surface.
+They define two stretch norms-the worst-case and root-mean-square stretches.
 The worst-case stretch is the maximum stretch over the entire surface, while the root-mean-square stretch combines both the largest and smallest stretch lengths into one value.
 Sander et al. minimize both metrics iteratively by changing the texture coordinate of each vertex while all others are held fixed.
 In Section 9, we use stretch norms to verify the quality of the texture mapping generated from our explicit correspondences.
-A useful survey of stretch metrics can be found in [Zhang et al. 2003] where they combine Sander's area-preserving metric with conformal preservation using the Green-Lagrange tensor.
+A useful survey of stretch metrics can be found in Zhang et al. [2003] where they combine Sander's area-preserving metric with conformal preservation using the Green-Lagrange tensor.